citec-47/medical_database/README.md

 ## Show your support

-Give us a ⭐️ if you like this project!
+Give  a ⭐️ if you like this project!

 ## Acknowledgments